l3blonde/marine-species-spotting/docs/theatrical-performance.md

 ---

-## The Play: “The Marine Species of the Ocean”
+## The Play: “Captain Code's Adventures: Crossing The Sea”

 ## The Stage
-Imagine you're on the marine research ship named **React**, sailing the ocean.
-React is a dependable ship where every rope, every beam, every deck follows strict rules of motion.
+Imagine you're on the marine research ship named **React**, sailing open water.
+React is a disciplined ship.
+Every rope, beam and deck obeys strict laws of motion.
-When something shifts, the whole ship responds accordingly.
+When one thing changes, the entire ship responds.
-That’s React: not just the ship, but the laws of the sea itself.
+React is not merely the vessel.
+It is the rules of the sea itself.

-On deck stands our lead actor:
+On deck stands the lead actor.
+He is known simply as Captain Code, formally Captain Page.tsx.
-He is known simply as **Captain Code**, formally Captain Page.tsx, his coat flapping in the salt wind, spyglass in hand, directing the entire expedition.
-He is the one who decides.
+Coat snapping in the salt wind, spyglass in hand, he directs the expedition.
+He listens, he decides, and the ship responds.

-Below deck, gathered along the railings, are our voyagers, our expedition team: **Ms. Safari**, **Mr. Chrome**, and friends, keep asking: "Show us the marine creature!
-Show us now!"
+Below deck, pressed along the railings, stand the voyagers.
+Ms Safari, Mr Chrome, and their companions watch closely, calling out again and again, “Show us the marine creature.
+Show us now.”

-While the Harbor Authority (API routes) negotiates with Madame Gemini, the marine biologist on a distant island.
+While the voyagers wait, the Harbour Authority ashore negotiates with Madame Gemini, the marine biologist stationed on a distant island.

 ---

 ## Cast of Characters
 - **Ship React**, our expedition vessel
 - **Captain Code** (page.tsx), the ship's commander, directing all voyages
-- **Lord State** (useState), the royal logbook keeper
+- **Lord State** (useState), First Mate, the marine logbook keeper
-- **Madame Effect** (useEffect), the maintenance officer and cleanup crew
+- **Madame Effect** (useEffect), Boatswain, the maintenance officer and cleanup crew
-- **Courier FexEx** (fetch API), the courier who carries cargo to distant harbors
+- **Courier FedEx** (fetch()), their fastest courier is called Fetch, it carries cargo to distant harbors
 - **Sir Promise**, the sworn contract holder ("I will deliver results later")
 - **Miss FileReader**, the interpreter who translates binary files to base64 text
-- **Madame Gemini** (Gemini AI), the marine biologist in a distant tower
+- **Madame Gemini** (Gemini AI), the marine biologist in a distant island
 - **The Harbour Authority** (API routes), the customs harbour office
 - **The Gatekeeper** (lib/api-auth.ts), verifies credentials before entry

+## ACTS
+PROLOGUE: Where This Story Runs
+Act I: The Ship React Sets Sail (app/page.tsx)
+ACT II: Inside the Harbour Office" (app/api/classify/route.ts) ACT III: The Waiting Room (components/analyzing-screen.tsx) ACT IV: The Gatekeeper Demands Papers (lib/api-auth.ts) ACT V: A Batch of Sea Monsters Arrives (app/api/batch-classify/route.ts) ACT VI: The Expedition Grand Reveal (components/result-screen.tsx) ACT VII: The Ship's Chronicle (components/dive-log-results.tsx) ACT VIII: The Hull and the Rigging (app/layout.tsx & app/globals.css)
+EPILOGUE: The Rules of the World (package.json, tsconfig.json, next.config.ts, postcss.config.mjs)
+FINALE CURTAIN: What Did We Build

 ## PROLOGUE: Where This Story Runs
 app/page.tsx